NikitaLaputin/nvim-basic-ide/README.md

 2. Manually install the binary of the lsp and put it in your path by downloading the binary or through your package manager.
 For terraform_lsp [example](https://github.com/juliosueiras/terraform-lsp/releases)

-### Formatters and linters

-Make sure the formatter or linter is installed and add it to this setup function: [null-ls](https://github.com/LunarVim/nvim-basic-ide/blob/0e65f504f634026f5765ce6a092612d385d6306d/lua/user/lsp/null-ls.lua#L12)

-**NOTE** Some are already setup as examples, remove them if you want

 ### Plugins

 You can install new plugins here: [plugins](https://github.com/LunarVim/nvim-basic-ide/blob/0e65f504f634026f5765ce6a092612d385d6306d/lua/user/plugins.lua#L45)